María de Lourdes Ramos Rivera

-Maria de Lourdes Ramos Rivera (born August 6, 1960) is a Puerto Rican politician who currently serves in the Puerto Rican House of Representatives, elected at-large from March 26, 1996 – January 2, 2001 and from January 2, 2005 to the present.
+Maria de Lourdes Ramos Rivera (born August 6, 1960) is a Puerto Rican politician who currently serves in the Puerto Rican House of Representatives from the at-large district since 2005.
+She previously served in that position from 1996 to 2001.

 Early years and studies

-Ramos was born in Juncos, Puerto Rico on August 6, 1960.
+Ramos was born in Juncos, Puerto Rico on 6, 1960.
 She completed a Bachelor's degree in Business Administration from the University of Puerto Rico, with a major as Executive Secretary.

 Public service

 Ramos began her career as Secretary of the Municipal Assembly of Juncos.
-In 1991, she was appointed as member of the Women's Affair Commission by then Governor Pedro Rosselló.
+In 1993, she was appointed as member of the Women's Affair Commission by then Governor Pedro Rosselló.

 Political career

 In 1995, Ramos successfully presented her candidacy to fill a vacant seat in the House of Representatives of Puerto Rico due to the resignation of Representative Jorge L. Navarro Alicea.
-Ramos was sworn in on March 26, 1996 as a Representative At-large under the New Progressive Party (PNP), becoming the first female from Juncos to occupy the position.
+Ramos was sworn in on March 26, 1996, as a Representative At-large under the New Progressive Party (PNP), becoming the first female from Juncos to occupy the position.